Top tips for beautiful bay windows

 - Let lots of lovely light in

 Bay windows increase the flow of natural light into your home and give you views of the outside that you wouldn’t get with an ordinary window.
-To emphasise this, pick out lightweight Rollers or sheer Pleated blinds, which create a lovely ambience by allowing sunlight to gently filter into your room.
+To emphasise this, pick out lightweight Roller blinds or sheer Pleated blinds, which create a lovely ambience by allowing sunlight to gently filter into your room.

 - Cosy up with fully-lined fabrics

 As bay windows use more glass than a normal window, there is a small chance of further heat escaping from them.
 If you’re worried about getting chilly, fully-lined curtains and Roman blinds or Pleated blinds in performance fabrics are ideal, as they help to insulate your home by keeping as much heat as possible in the room.

 Our Shutters range is perfect for homes with uniquely shaped windows, as they are tailor made to fit the space available.
 Choose larger louvres to allow more light into your room, or smaller ones if your bay window faces a busy street.

 Tier-on-Tier shutters are a versatile option as the top and bottom halves of the shutters open independently of each other, so you can throw open the top set to let some sunlight in while keeping the bottom set closed for a little more privacy.

 Take a look at our handy guide to find out what type of bay window you have:

 Angled / Canted: Made up of a flat front and angled sides